Your Best Advisory Lead Contacted You at 11 PM. It Was Gone by Morning.

 - The firm cannot scale advisory revenue because the front door still runs through one person.

-What intake infrastructure changes
+What intake setup changes

 - Advisory-fit leads are screened by business size, service need, timeline, and urgency before a human steps in.